ppad-tech/sha256/README.md

 ## Attribution

-This implementation has benefitted from the [SHA][hacka] package available on Hackage, which was used as a reference during development.
+This implementation has benefitted immensely from the [SHA][hacka] package available on Hackage, which was used as a reference during development.
+Many parts wound up as direct translations.

 [nixos]: https://nixos.org/
 [flake]: https://nixos.org/manual/nix/unstable/command-ref/new-cli/nix3-flake.html